-(In Italian) AIUCA has been involved in Animal Assisted Programmes since 1995 and in training courses since 1998 AIUCA is Italian Representative and European Ambassador for Delta Society, offers the Pet Partners training, evluation and registration and also specialisation courses for handlers and human health professionals.
+(In Italian) AIUCA has been involved in Animal Assisted Programmes since 1995 and in training courses since 1998 AIUCA is Italian Representative and European Ambassador for Pet Partners, offers the Pet Partners training, evluation and registration and also specialisation courses for handlers and human health professionals.

 This site offers its guidelines and protocols to groups interested in starting a similar program.
 A video may be ordered which shows how animal-assisted therapy and visitation can benefit not only the patients, but the health care facility that supports the program as well.

 The People-Pet Partnership Program is a public service activity of the Washington State University College of Veterinary Medicine.
 Nicely done site, it offers publications on starting a therapy dog program.
 In 1999 the program began research on the beneficial effects of Animal-Assisted Therapy for people with Alzheimer's' Disease and Autism

 This organization provides pamphlets, books, and videos on various aspects of the human-animal bond.
 If you are looking for research support on the how visiting animals benefit patients, seniors and others, this it the place to start.
 The Latham Letter is published regularly to address studies and emerging issues.
 When last visited this web site did not provide full access.